dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

     --names kubernetes-hard-way-tg --output text --query TargetGroups[].TargetGroupArn) --output text
 ```

-> Configuration of the targets within the group be completed in [Bootstrapping Kubernetes Controllers](08-bootstrapping-kubernetes-controllers.md) section.
+> Configuration of the targets within the group will be completed in [Bootstrapping Kubernetes Controllers](08-bootstrapping-kubernetes-controllers.md) section, once control plane is ready.

 ## Compute Instances